KorolevAndrey/LibGdx-Overlap2D-2019-working/README.md

 run: gradlew idea

 # 5)
-Open ipr file in intelliJ Idea
+Open ipr file from intelliJ Idea

 # 6)
 Build and run from intelliJ Idea